mokhtarbendaho/Loop-Package-Generator/README.md

 **What to expect from the Loop Package Generator:**

-With one click you will have a:
+With one click you will have a LOOP PACKAGE containing:

 Front Page + Record Sheets + Attachments + Punch List + P&ID

 All in one single PDF ready to use

-## Important Information:
-The Loop Package Generator works only with Windows for now.

 ## Set Up:
 **Step 01:**